Andy Harris (politician): 2020 presidential election

+In July 2022, the United States House Select Committee on the January 6 Attack revealed that Harris was present at a White House meeting with Republican House members on December 21, 2020, to discuss a plan to "encourage members of the public to fight the outcome on January 6".
+He confirmed his attendance to this meeting during a debate in October 2022, during which he said he would "take the invitation again" and added that it was "not planning an insurrection".
+Harris also said that he accepted the results of the 2020 presidential election at the debate, and called for national voter ID laws.

+In September 2022, Harris voted against the Electoral Count Reform and Presidential Transition Improvement Act of 2022, a bill that made multiple revisions to the voting, certification, counting, and transition process in wake of the January 6 United States Capitol attack.

+Federal workers

+In February 2025, Harris said he supported the laying off of thousands of federal civil service workers by Elon Musk's Department of Government Efficiency and the second Trump administration, telling constituents that reached out to him after being fired that Trump "was elected with a mandate to root out corruption and waste within the federal government".
+He also justified the furloughs in interviews by saying it would help cut the federal deficit and improve worker productivity, calling rulings allowing the voluntary resignation program to take effect a "great first step", and blaming "liberal politicians and pundits" for ginning up concerns about the mass layoffs.

 Impeachments

 On October 31, 2019, Harris voted with his fellow Republicans in opposition to a resolution outlining rules for then-ongoing impeachment inquiry against Donald Trump.
 On December 18, 2019, he voted against both articles of impeachment of the first impeachment of President Trump.

 Harris was one of four representatives who did not cast a vote regarding the second impeachment of President Trump on January 13, 2021.
 He tweeted that he opposed it, calling it divisive and a waste of time, and that he needed to be in the operating room caring for patients.
-During the 117th United States Congress, Harris co-sponsored two different resolutions to impeach President Joe Biden.
-He also cosponsored a resolutions to impeach Attorney General Merrick Garland and Secretary of State Antony Blinken.
+During the 117th United States Congress, Harris cosponsored two different resolutions to impeach President Joe Biden.
+He also cosponsored a resolutions to impeach Attorney General Merrick Garland and Secretary of State Antony Blinken, who he blamed for the United States' withdrawal from Afghanistan.
 Very early in the 118th Congress, Harris cosponsored a resolution to impeach Secretary of Homeland Security Alejandro Mayorkas.